Eric7895/Movie_Revenue_Web_Application/README.md

 ## Research Question:
 - How do we hold sequel movie revenue accountable?
 - How can we control the inflation rate if we want to use early movies?
 (Using the Consumer Price Index could be a solution.)
 - How do we standardize movie revenue?
-(The revenue variable we have is probably gross revenue since the movie's release.)
+(The revenue variable we have is probably gross revenue since the movie's release, we can try to classified movie revenue into categories to standardized it to certain extent)
 - Using information from five years earlier might not be reliable.
-(We can probably solve this issue by including more covariates.)
+(We can probably solve this issue by including more covariates)
 ---
 ## Data Source:
 - https://github.com/zhengbrody/Movie-Revenue-Prediction/tree/main/movies.csv